A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Case study: a cost-effectiveness analysis using a time-dependent Sick-Sicker model

 }

-Here we add the dependency on state-residence to the simulation-time-dependent Sick-Sicker model defined above.
+We add the dependence on state-residence to the simulation-time-dependent Sick-Sicker model defined above.
 We assume the risk of progression from S1 to S2 increases as a function of the time \(\tau = 1, \ldots, n_{\text{tunnels}}\) the cohort remains in the S1 state.
 This increase follows a Weibull hazard function, \(h(\tau)\), defined as

 with a corresponding cumulative hazard, \(H(\tau)\),

 where \(\lambda\) and \(\gamma\) are the scale and shape parameters of the Weibull hazard function, respectively.

 To derive a transition probability from S1 to S2 as a function of the time the cohort spends in S1, \(p_{\left[S1_{\tau},S2, \tau\right]}\), we assume constant rates within each cycle interval (i.e., piecewise exponential transition times), where the cycle-specific probability of a transition is